restify/node-restify/docs/guide.md

     util.inherits(MyError, restify.RestError);

-Basically, a `RestError` takes a statusCode, a restCode, a message, and a "constructorOpt" so that V8 correctly captures omits your code from the stack trace (you dont' *have* to do that, but you probably want it).
+Basically, a `RestError` takes a statusCode, a restCode, a message, and a "constructorOpt" so that V8 correctly omits your code from the stack trace (you dont' *have* to do that, but you probably want it).
 In the example above, we also set the name property so `console.log(new MyError());` looks correct.